Jarn/jarn.mkrelease/README.rst

 Release a package and sign the distributions with GnuPG::

-  $ mkrelease && twine upload -s -i fred@bedrock.com dist/*
+  $ mkrelease -d pypi -s -i fred@bedrock.com

 The ``-i`` flag is optional and GnuPG will pick your default key if not given.